aws-samples/generative-ai-on-aws-architecture-patterns/content/lab-01/README.md

 ## Chatbot architecture

 ## Implementation
-This section contains step-by-step instructions and all details needed to implement your first RAG-based generative AI application.
+This section contains step-by-step instructions and all details needed to implement your first chatbot using a LLM.

 ## Experimentation